Environment: Strategic Resilience through Scenario Analysis

 C

-• Achieve zero CO2 emissions by increasing adoption of energy-saving schemes and renewable energy use in manufacturing activities.
+• Reduce CO2 emissions by promoting energy conservation and increasing use of renewable energy in manufacturing activities.

 A